 Around 27% of the entire human population shop online, 2021 online shopping statistics show.
 With the growing market, it’s no wonder that ecommerce stores are counted in millions.

-While different researchers come up with slightly varying figures, especially due to the pandemic-caused growth in 2020, the relevant authorities confirm the 19.6% projected ecommerce share of all retail.
+While different researchers come up with slightly varying figures, especially due to the pandemic-caused growth, the relevant authorities confirm the 20.3% projected ecommerce share of all retail.

-The top region will be Asia-Pacific, with 60.8% of the global market.
-The second-largest share will belong to North America with 20.3%, and the third is Western Europe with 12.6%.
+The top region in 2021 was Asia-Pacific, with 60.8% of the global market.
+The second-largest share belonged to North America with 20.3%, and the third was Western Europe with 12.6%.

 14. 80% of consumers around the world feel comfortable with returning to physical stores.

 In 2020, only 62% of UK shoppers felt comfortable with returning to brick-and-mortar stores.
-Data on online shopping vs in-store shopping for 2021 shows that the percentage has grown to 76% following the vaccination campaigns,
+Data on online shopping vs in-store shopping for 2021 shows that the percentage grew to 76% following the vaccination campaigns.

 (Harvard Business Review)